deepika-mm/HotelManagementSystem/README.md

     <img src="https://user-images.githubusercontent.com/133691757/246615614-94becd36-535d-4b8c-bac5-828b92c18169.png">
   </div>

-This repository contains the collaborative project called HotelManagementSystem, which is our first project.
+This repository contains the collaborative project called HotelManagementSystem.
 It is a comprehensive hotel management system designed to streamline operations and enhance the guest experience.

 ## 📷 Screenshots